wweziz0001/SchemaDash/codex_prompt/15_chartdb-structure-refactor.md

 - weak discoverability of backend/frontend/core/auth/tests/docs/deploy structure

-STEP 3 — PRODUCE A TARGET FOLDER TREE BEFORE IMPLEMENTING Before moving files or refactoring structure, you must produce an explicit target repository tree for chartdb.
+STEP 3 — PRODUCE A TARGET FOLDER TREE BEFORE IMPLEMENTING Before moving files or refactoring structure, you must produce an explicit target repository tree for SchemaDash.

 This target tree must show the intended top-level structure and major subdirectories.
 For example, clearly indicate where these concerns should live: